 NFL Players Association:

-North America's Building Trades Unions, AFL-CIO:
+North America's Building Trades Unions:

 Office and Professional Employees:

 The apparent contempt for working people shown by this administration is appalling.
 First, nearly 1m federal workers are forced to go w/o pay for 35 days.
 Now they want to roll back OT protections for millions, again shifting wealth from the many into the hands of the few. #1u https://t.co/CQJNYaiTZ9— OPEIU (@opeiu) March 1, 2019

 “The building trades have always maintained a healthy supply of job-ready, skilled, safe workers. ...
 But [we] cannot do it alone. ...
 [We] need continued support from the Department of Labor and the Trump administration for their apprenticeship programs.” https://t.co/iMvdGAZ0So— OPCMIA International (@opcmiaintl) February 28, 2019